2016 Food and Drug Regulations Amendments

 Read more information on the regulatory amendments

 Health Canada and the Canadian Food Inspection Agency (CFIA) have advised they will provide enforcement flexibility to support industry in meeting the labelling requirements described in the FDR amendments.
 CFIA will focus its efforts on education and compliance promotion for the first year (until December 14, 2022).
 After December 14, 2022, the CFIA will verify compliance and apply enforcement discretion in cases of non-compliance where regulated parties have a detailed plan that shows how they intend to meet the new requirements at the earliest possible time, and no later than December 14, 2023.

 Read more about the government’s implementation plan for the transition period.

 CPMA works closely with Health Canada to provide nutrition information for use in fresh fruit and vegetable labelling in the Canadian marketplace.
 With Health Canada’s assistance, we developed Nutrition Facts: Most Commonly Consumed Fruits and Vegetables in Canada.
 This resource includes eligible nutrient content claims, nutrition facts data, and serving sizes for each commodity listed.

 New Nutrition Facts Table

-To access the new Nutrition Facts: Most Commonly Consumed Fruits and Vegetables in Canada document, which can be used in NFt table formats prescribed by the above 2016 regulatory amendments to the FDR, please click here.
+The new Nutrition Facts: Most Commonly Consumed Fruits and Vegetables in Canada document can be used in NFt table formats prescribed by the above 2016 regulatory amendments to the FDR.